 To develop efficient and effective solutions for businesses facing issues with e-discovery and management of electronically stored information, Stefan counsels clients on electronic discovery issues in the litigation and regulatory arenas.
-Stefan also has extensive experience with investigations that involve forensic examination of electronic data.
+He counsels clients on developing effective strategies for managing electronic records in light of evolving standards on preservation and production of electronic documents and data under the US Federal Rules of Civil Procedure.
+Stefan also has extensive experience with investigations that involve forensic examination of electronic media and data.